Anwar and Azat’s Story

 Azat will soon go to school, but the family does not have the funds to pay for all the necessities.

-These two orphan kids need more support to grow up strong and safe.
+These two orphan kids needed more support to grow up strong and safe.
 Their grandmother came to the SOC office and asked for help.
-The branch office administrator went to their place to see how they are living and to hear their story.
+The Hope Center administrator went to their home to assess their living conditions and to hear their story.
 We were able to quickly find a sponsor to help this family.